Davis-Townsend Elementary School

 - Staff Absenteeism

-Sick Leave can only be used for illness due to immediate family members, appointments, children’s appointments, etc. Teachers using sick leave for a family trip or a vacation day will lose a day without pay.
+Sick Leave can only be used for illness due to immediate family members, appointments, children’s appointments, etc. Teachers using sick leave for a family trip or a vacation day must take a personal day or a day without pay.
 Please see Sandi Tongel if you have questions about leave days, etc.

 - Teacher Absences